mbcx3psw/mbcx3psw.github.io/familyHistory.md

 ---
 layout: page
 title: Family History
-permalink: /familyHistory/
+permalink: /Family-History/
 doctype: history

 ---
 During the lockdown I started to research my family tree.
 It's been a lot of fun and I've learnt a lot.

-These articles are interesting things I've found out about my family that I'd like to document.
+I've found that reading about family history can be pretty dry no matter how thrilling the underlying story.
+For me the exciting part of family history is when I make a discovery or uncover something unexpected.
+While I want to use this website as an opportunity to document what I've found out about my family I also want to convey the process I went through and some of the excitement I felt when I found out something new.

 ## Articles